 “All I want is my fair share.”
 Have you ever heard someone say that?
 Have YOU ever said or thought that about YOUR business and your “fair share” of the customers, market share or money to be made in this business?
 How about this: have you ever lowered your price for a prospect simply because it felt like a lot of money to ask for?
 Or have you ever felt intimidated – even nervous – quoting a big “expensive” project?
 Or perhaps you heard of another IT firm charging two or three times what you’re charging and thought, “My customers would never pay that,” chalking it up to an exaggeration on their part or some other unknown factor that “allows” them to charge as much as they do.

 If you want to know why many IT firms struggle with selling their services at a price point that would allow them a healthy profit margin – and why they are inept at asking prospects for money (selling) – I’ve just revealed it.
 Most CEOs have a grossly dysfunctional and irrational relationship with money.
 They’ve had it drilled into their heads since they were little that “money is the root of all evil” and have heard terms such as “filthy rich” repeated over and over.
 Movies frequently depict corporations and the CEOs running them as GREEDY villains.
 The Hunger Games.
 Robin Hood.
 The Lego Movie.
 A Christmas Carol (Scrooge).
-I often find myself cringing, as I watch movies with my five- and eight-year-old girls, at the less-than-subliminal messages about rich people being evil in DISNEY movies.
+I often find myself cringing, as I watch movies with my 7 and 10 year old girls, at the less-than-subliminal messages about rich people being evil in DISNEY movies.

 There are a LOT of MSPs who have the same problem: they feel very uncomfortable asking for, handling or making “large sums” of money, which is a repellant to money and wealth.
 I put “large sums” in quotes because that is different for everyone.
 Some people start feeling uncomfortable asking for $150 per hour or quoting a $10,000+ per month service because THEY wouldn’t be able to pay that, or simply feel that’s “a lot of money.”
 Others may have much lower thresholds.